-Anne Munchenbach shows how, in the medical world, agility reconciles quality of care, staff satisfaction and economic efficiency.
+Anne Munchenbach shows how, in health, agility reconciles quality of care, staff satisfaction and economic efficiency.

 Her proposals stem from her complementary management experience in manufacturing and healthcare.

 Health sector organizations have a long history of employing tried and tested methods originating in manufacturing.

 Hence, many institutions have introduced ISO 9001 certification, i.e. standardised, controlled processes for dealing with quality management.